-Aung San Suu Kyi cancels trip to UN amid growing Rohingya crisis
+Suu Kyi skips UN General Assembly amid criticism over Rohingya

 "And the second reason is we have received reports that there are possibilities of terrorist attacks in our country."

-A clearance operation by Myanmar's military targeting the Rohingya intensified after 12 security officers were killed by militants in co-ordinated attacks on border posts.
+One of the world's largest annual diplomatic occasions, the 72nd UN General Assembly opened in New York on Tuesday, with events expected to last for weeks to come, including a speech by US President Donald Trump.

+The latest outbreak of violence in Rakhine State was sparked by a series of alleged attacks on government border posts by Rohingya militants on August 25.

-The actions of Myanmar's armed forces have been a "textbook example of ethnic cleansing," UN human rights chief Zeid Ra'ad Al Hussein said Monday.
+The ongoing actions of Myanmar's armed forces, which are believed to have intensified following the August attacks, are a "textbook example of ethnic cleansing," UN human rights chief Zeid Ra'ad Al Hussein said Monday.

 Suu Kyi has been repeatedly criticized over her response to the crisis, particularly given her previous work as a defender of human rights which won her the Nobel Peace Prize.